AngaIV/wazuh-firewall-response/README.md

 ### Automated Block

-Wazuh signalled the Agent to add a `DROP` rule in `iptables` for the attacking IP.
+Wazuh signaled the Agent to add a `DROP` rule in `iptables` for the attacking IP.
 Verified with:

 ```bash
 sudo iptables -L -n